-Executive Committee Member, Stanford University Chemical Biology Institute (2012 - Present)
+Executive Committee Member, ChEM-H Institute (2012 - Present)

-Departmental Representative, Stanford Biosciences Committee on Graduate Admissions and Policy (2012 - Present)
+Departmental Representative, Stanford Biosciences Committee on Graduate Admissions and Policy (2012 - 2014)

 Director, Advisory Committee for the Scholarly Concentrations Program in the Molecular Basis of Medicine (2012 - Present)

-Alternate Member, Stanford University Administrative Panel on Laboratory Animal Care (2012 - Present)
+Alternate Member, Stanford University Administrative Panel on Laboratory Animal Care (2012 - 2014)

 Member, Medical Scientist Training Program Admissions Committee (2004 - Present)

 Executive Director, Stanford High-Throughput Bioscience Center (2003 - Present)

 Honors & Awards